-Luca Kelley Nielsen is currently a junior at Brookline High School and has been on the Sagamore's staff since 2019.
-In addition to working for the...
+Luca is currently a senior at Brookline High School and has been on the Sagamore's staff since 2019.
+In addition to working for the paper, he enjoys running,...

 Homeless support networks combat challenges of COVID-19